 In assessing a compliance program, prosecutors are instructed to ask three fundamental questions, namely: (i) Is the compliance program well designed; (ii) Is the program being implemented effectively; and (iii) Does the compliance program work in practice.3

-More specifically, in assessing whether a compliance program is implemented effectively or not, the DOJ will evaluate the commitment by company leadership to a culture of compliance, including management’s messaging and promotion of compliance and the board’s role in overseeing compliance.
-It will also assess whether the compliance function has sufficiently seniority, resources, and autonomy commensurate with the company’s size and risk profile.
-Further, the DOJ will assess whether the company has clear disciplinary procedures that are enforced consistently, as well as whether and how the companies incentivizes ethical behavior.6
+More specifically, in assessing whether a compliance program is implemented effectively or not, the DOJ will evaluate the commitment by company leadership to a culture of compliance, including management’s messaging and promotion of compliance and the board of directors’ role in overseeing compliance.
+It will also assess whether the compliance function has sufficient seniority, resources, and autonomy commensurate with the company’s size and risk profile.
+Further, the DOJ will assess whether the company has clear disciplinary procedures that are enforced consistently, as well as whether and how the company incentivizes compliance.6

-To analyze whether the compliance program works in practice, prosecutors will consider how the company has reviewed and evaluated it to ensure that it is current.
-In its assessment, the DOJ will particularly emphasize changes made to the company’s compliance program in view of lessons learned by the company.7
+To analyze whether the compliance program works in practice, the DOJ will consider how the company has reviewed and evaluated it to ensure that it is current.
+The DOJ will also consider whether the company thoroughly investigated any misconduct, and whether any misconduct that was identified was appropriately remediated.7

 Having an effective ABC compliance program is not a defense to most anticorruption laws, although it is for some, such as certain provisions of The UK Bribery Act 2010.
 However, an effective ABC compliance program may prevent violations from happening, and may allow employees and managers to identify and remediate quickly any problems that do occur.
 Moreover, in an enforcement proceeding, the effectiveness of the compliance program will be evaluated by authorities as a factor in determining whether to bring an enforcement action.
-Courts also consider an organization’s compliance program when determining penalties (such as through a remediation credit or a lower applicable fine range under the Sentencing Guidelines),8 and so do enforcement authorities during settlement negotiations.
+Courts also consider an organization’s compliance program when determining penalties (such as through a remediation credit or a lower settlement negotiations),8 and so do enforcement authorities during settlement negotiations.

 In designing its ABC compliance program, a company should consider how to implement the following elements: